 - $25,000 in property damage coverage

-Some situations in which a rideshare company such as Uber or Lyft can be held financially responsible for injuries.
+In some situations, a rideshare company such as Uber or Lyft can be held financially responsible for injuries.
 However, using an Uber and Lyft accident lawyer to handle your claim can be a good idea because it can be complicated.
 How the driver has used the app makes a difference.
-Uber has gone to great lengths to avoid the court’s ability to use “Respondeat Superior” to avoid liability.
+Uber has gone to great lengths to avoid the court's ability to use "Respondeat Superior" to avoid liability.
 Respondeat Superior is the legal doctrine that holds principals or employers legally responsible for the actions of their agents or employees.
 Uber has avoided responsibility by hiring its drivers as independent contractors.
 Auto liability insurance coverage provided by Uber includes insurance coverage providing the following applies:

-- The driver is covered if they are using the app and waiting for someone to request a ride or become involved in an accident, and their own insurance doesn’t apply.
+- The driver is covered if they are using the app and waiting for someone to request a ride or become involved in an accident, and their insurance doesn't apply.